Updated as of January 2020.

 The cheapest, most efficient sources of electricity are power plants that are already paid for.
 Existing power plants have lower fixed costs, and component replacement can go on indefinitely.
 Existing nuclear power plants have a regulated lifespan of 60 years that can expand to 80.
 State law, however, effectively disincentivizes utilities from keeping paid-for, working power plants on the grid by incentivizing new plant construction with accelerated depreciation schedules and guaranteed rates of return for investors.

 North Carolina policymakers have pursued aggressive policy interventions in electricity provision all century: Clean Smokestacks in 2002, a 35 percent investment tax credit for renewable energy in 2005, Renewable Energy Portfolio Standards (REPS) in 2007, and an 80 percent property tax abatement for solar energy systems in 2008.

-The federal Public Utility Regulatory Policies Act of 1978 (PURPA) mandates that utilities must buy any power generated from qualifying renewable energy facilities in their area, at predetermined prices, regardless of market need.
-States set the terms as to which facilities qualify, what those prices are, and how long they are in effect.
+A federal law called the Public Utility Regulatory Policies Act of 1978 (PURPA) makes utilities buy any power generated from qualifying renewable energy facilities in their area, at predetermined prices, regardless of actual need.
+States decide which facilities qualify, the price that must be paid for the energy, and how long the prices are in effect.

-North Carolina dictates the region’s highest contract rates and longest contract terms for qualifying facilities.
-North Carolina’s avoided-cost rates (the contract price utilities must pay for the renewable energy) are 10 to 20 percent higher than even the next most expensive state’s in the region.
+North Carolina dictated the region’s highest contract rates and longest contract terms for qualifying facilities, with avoided-cost rates (the contract price utilities must pay for the renewable energy) 10 to 20 percent higher than even the next most expensive state in the region.

-Session Law 2017-192 lowered the size of PURPA-qualifying facilities in exchange for guaranteeing solar energy facilities a full seat at the table competing to provide electricity to North Carolinians.
+To prevent that, Session Law 2017-192 struck a major compromise between utilities and solar energy facilities.
+It lowered the size of PURPA-qualifying facilities in exchange for guaranteeing solar energy facilities a full seat at the table competing to provide electricity to North Carolinians.